webplatform/docs/css/data_types/text/index.md

 * An ''identifier'' referring to an object defined elsewhere, such as a [[tutorials/css_animation|keyframe animation]] or a [[tutorials/css-regions|named flow]].

 * A ''keyword'' value recognized by individual CSS properties.
-For example, the [[css/properties/text-align]] property recognizes '''center''' as a valid value.
+For example, the [[css/properties/text-align|'''text-align''']] property recognizes '''justify''' as a valid value.
 (All CSS properties accept the built-in '''inherit''' value for the parent element's value, and '''initial''' for the default value.)

 * A ''function'' accepts strings and measurements as values.
 For example, the [[css/functions/url|'''url()''']] function specifies a path to a file or web page.
 }}
 {{Examples_Section
 |Not_required=No